 It can decrease the effect of

 This does not necessarily mean you can’t take these medications with Prozac, but your doctor may want to adjust your dosage..
 Make sure to tell your doctor about all medications you use, including over-the-counter medications and herbal remedies, so that they can check for interactions with Prozac.

 Prozac can be an extremely useful drug to treat mental illness.
 However, it can have side effects.
 Thankfully, for most people, these side effects are mild and transient.
 If you are suffering from depression and/or anxiety and need help, contact Eleanor Health today.
 We can help you get your life back.
-Our clinics our currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+Our clinics our currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.